St. Francis Medical Center Updates Visitation Policy

 About St. Francis Medical Center

-St. Francis Medical Center is a not-for-profit 316-bed medical center in Monroe, Louisiana with more than 1,800 team members committed to caring for those we serve.
-With an acute-care hospital, freestanding outpatient center, 19 outpatient clinics, and nearly 350 physician partners, St. Francis Medical Center provides comprehensive healthcare services for a variety of medical and surgical specialties.
+St. Francis Medical Center is a not-for-profit 324-bed medical center in Monroe, Louisiana with more than 1,800 team members committed to caring for those we serve.
+With an acute-care hospital, freestanding outpatient center, 19 outpatient clinics and nearly 350 physician partners, St. Francis Medical Center provides comprehensive healthcare services for a variety of medical and surgical specialties.
 St. Francis offers Northeast Louisiana’s only Level III NICU, Level III OB, and Level II PICU services.
 St. Francis Medical Center leads the region in heart and vascular services, critical care, and complex and minimally invasive surgical procedures.
-The hospital offers a designated Level III Trauma Program, Accredited Chest Pain Center and Centers of Excellence in the areas of obstetrics, bariatric surgery, minimally invasive gynecology, and breast health.
+The hospital offers a designated Level III Trauma Program, Accredited Chest Pain Center and Centers of Excellence in the areas of obstetrics, bariatric surgery, robotic surgery, minimally invasive gynecology, and breast health.

 About St. Francis Medical Group